Ebazhanov/linkedin-skill-assessments-quizzes/microsoft-excel/microsoft-excel-quiz.md

 - [ ] XML-standard workbook
 - [ ] Excel 2003 workbook
 - [ ] workbook where macros are not allowed

+### Q111.
+A colleague shared an Excel file with you, and you want to display a worksheet that is hidden in it.
+How can you do that?

+- [x] Right-click any worksheet tab and select Unhide.
+- [ ] On the View tab, click New Window.
+- [ ] On the Home tab, click Unhide.
+- [ ] On the Review tab click Unhide Sheet.

+### Q112.
+How do you remove only the conditional formatting from a cell and leave all other formatting intact?

+- [ ] This is not possible-you can remove only all formatting from a cell.
+- [x] Select the cell.
+On the Home tab, click Conditional Formatting > Clear Rules > Clear Rules from Selected Cells.
+- [ ] Right-click the cell and select Delete Conditional Formatting.
+- [ ] Right-click the cell and select Remove Conditional Formatting.